imagekitio/docs-keep-a-changelog/api-reference/api-introduction/webhooks.md

 ```

 - The timestamp of signature is a Unix timestamp in milliseconds, prefixed with `t=`.
-- The HMAC hash is prefixed with `v1=`.
+- The HMAC signature is prefixed with `v1=`.

-Example of webhook signature
+Example of `x-ik-signature` header

 ```txt
 t=1655795539264,v1=b6bc2aa82491c32f1cbef0eb52b7ffaa51467ea65a03b5d4ccdcfb9e0941c946
 ```

-Once you have retrived webhook signature from request header & raw request body, you can verify the authenticity of the webhook request in follow the following steps:
+Once you have retrived webhook signature from request header & raw request body, you can verify the authenticity of the webhook request in the following steps:

 Step 1: Extract each item from the `x-ik-signature`, by splitting on `,` separator.